akanshgulati/personal-blog-gatsby-markdown/src/posts/integrating-lighthouse-ci/integrate-lighthouse-ci.md

         4. Post page - `/essential-tools-and-services-for-student-developer/`
     - numberOfRuns - number of times to run an audit for each URL for generic results (impacts your total test time)

 2. **Assertions**: You can use industry set rules a.k.a `presets` such as “lighthouse:all”, “lighthouse:no-pwa” or define each rule.
 You need to turn **“off”** a few rules (e.g. uses-http2) which cannot be checked on local Http server we are setting up on Travis CI.
-Read more about [presets](https://github.com/GoogleChrome/lighthouse-ci/blob/master/docs/assertions.md#presets), [custom rules](https://github.com/GoogleChrome/lighthouse/blob/v5.5.0/lighthouse-core/config/default-config.js#L375-L407) and assertions [here](https://github.com/GoogleChrome/lighthouse-ci/blob/master/docs/assertions.md).
+Read more about [presets](https://github.com/GoogleChrome/lighthouse-ci/blob/master/docs/assertions.md#presets), [custom rules](https://github.com/GoogleChrome/lighthouse/blob/v5.5.0/lighthouse-core/config/default-config.js#L375-L407) and [assertions](https://github.com/GoogleChrome/lighthouse-ci/blob/master/docs/assertions.md).
+If you're a performance measurement pro and comfortable with variance, consider setting `first-contentful-paint` and `interactive` assertions to `error` in the example above to really lock down your website's perf.
 3.  **Upload**: Used to define where result web pages are to be uploaded.
 Currently, we are temporarily storing it on Google servers.
 Read more about upload [here](https://github.com/GoogleChrome/lighthouse-ci/blob/master/docs/getting-started.md#the-lighthouse-ci-server).